Gyle/parrychris_OneHit_P2/IndividualReports/edwardthom.md

 In terms of code this included all of the menu items as well as the settings.
 I was proud of how I was able to fully link sound, design and functionality across scenes.
 I feel that this is particularly good code for two reasons.
 The first is that each segment of the code is reusable, buttons can be easily transferred to other areas of the menu. the second reason is that the code is easy to understand.
 Each button is linked to a single action function defined in my button controlller this makes it easy to see what each button is doing.
 Additionally the scene objects are labeled profusely and each object clearly shows what section of the menu it controls.

 The Main Menu scripts are mostly in the Assets/Scripts/MainMenu folder, this folder also includes some of the default starter scripts which helped get me started.

+# Learning Reflection

+### What I Learned

+Intially when I came into this project I expected to coding parts to be fairly easy this was because it was all done in C# which was a language familiar to me.
+However I found that the real learning curve came in learning about Unity's engine.
+All the different components you could add to an object and what each one did was what I spent most of my time learning about.
+I also learnt about the scripting aspects of each component.

+The UI aspects of the project also taught me a new and interesting method of positioning.
+Compared to classic CSS and HTML styles of positioning elements, Unity's methods seemed easier to use.
+Unity used a system of anchors to position elements relative to a position of the screen.
+Initially I was confused by all of the different options, however once I got my head around it, it was an easy and very powerful way of positioning elements which works across all different screen sizes.

+Another small thing which I found quite surprising was that the design students were just as interested and just as motivated about gaming and games as us engineering and comp-sci students were.
+The only difference seemed to be that they were much more interested in creating cool animations and cool environments where as the comp students were more interested in cool abilities and functionality.

+Overall I found this project an excellent introduciton into Game development.
+It was interesting to see how design art, sounds, animations and code ere all merged easily into the single project.
+I found that the methods of importing things like music and assets from the unity store were extremely easy to do and straightforward.

+### Most Important aspect of this project (for future development)

+I think the most important aspect of this project that I learned was my knowledge of the Unity system.
+More specifically, this was things like what components were available and what scripting could achieve.
+This is extremely useful as it taught me what a game engine could do and what it was capable of.
+Even though the knowledge of how to achieve certain aspects of the game are specific to Unity, the general concept is great to know.
+This knowledge is trasfererable to any game engine as they are all designed to acheive the same thing and most have similar methods to Unity.